Careers Education, Information, Advice and Guidance (CEIAG) Policy

 Careers and Enterprise Company (CEC)

 Homewood is an active member of the CEC Kent Network, this network is used to link with employers, businesses and other external agencies across Kent and wider.
-The school has an Enterprise Coordinator, and two Enterprise Advisors who aid the strategic careers planning and help broker practical careers links.
+The school has an Enterprise Coordinator, and four Enterprise Advisors who aid the strategic careers planning and help broker practical careers links.

 Monitoring and evaluation